anverma007/ShipWrecks/README.md

 # ShipWrecks

-This is a simple apringboot application without Database use.
+This is a simple Springboot application without Database use.